OlgaStratan/Data-Analytics-Portfolio/QSL_Data_Cleaning_Project/README.md

 ## Remove Duplicates
 NOTE: It is not advisable to DELETE the actual data from the database, unless you have a backup of the table or the whole dataset.

-To remove duplicates, I will consider that if **PropertyAddress, SalePrice, SaleDate, and LegalReference** are the same, then it’s a duplicate.
+To remove duplicates, I will consider that if **ParcelID, PropertyAddress, SalePrice, SaleDate, and LegalReference** are the same, then it’s a duplicate.

 I will use CTE and window functions to separate them into groups based on above mentioned conditions.
 ```